These apple cinnamon apple buns are buns shaped like apples and filled with a delicious, homemade apple jam filling.

 I have apples on my mind.
 It’s Fall and the abundance of apples at the market make we want to just bake up a storm.
 There is nothing like baking with apples!
 I came across a recipe for apple buns that looked like apples and I just new I had to make them.
 They are the cutest darned buns!

-Now about these buns.
-First, they are the cutest darned buns.
-(Admittedly, they look a lot more apple-like in the muffin tins than out of them, so I’m storing them in the tins, to enjoy their cuteness until I eat them).
-Secondly, the dough is made with a really interesting water-roux technique, that was popularized in China and is reputed to produce soft, fluffy bread that stays fresh longer (I’ve been wanting to try this for a while).
-Finally, they are deeeeelicious.
+Now admittedly, these buns look a lot more apple-like in the muffin tins than out of them, so I’m storing them in the tins, to enjoy their cuteness until I eat them.

 - 3/4 teaspoon salt

-- 1 egg, lightly beaten, for egg wash before baking
+- 1 large egg, lightly beaten, for egg wash before baking

 - 1/4 cup white sugar